hardscrabble/hardscrabble.github.io/_posts/2015-11-09-how-to-tell-ruby-how-to-compare-numbers-to-your-object.md

 [link to it]: https://github.com/ruby/ruby/blob/f3cafab56a353db969f5e39923bd15712a204c36/numeric.c#L274-L309

 So.
-Now that we know about coerce, our operator methods can be really simple, but they can still be used bidirectionally.
+Now that we know about coerce, our objects can be really simple, but they can still be compared bidirectionally.